 This museum is located next to a still remaining stretch of the Berlin Wall.
 It is a super in depth look at why and how Hitler was able to take charge of Germany, and the details behind the Axis regime and the Holocaust.

-Eat and Drink
+Where to Eat and Drink During Christmas in Berlin

-Some of our favorite restaurants from our Christmas in Berlin were the little cafes dotting the neighborhoods, the kabob shops for a cheap and filling meal, The Bird burger restaurant, Hafbrauhaus (of course, it’s a must visit), and the super strange trance club we spent a night in called Tresor.
-There is so much to eat, drink, and explore in Berlin!
+Some of our favorite restaurant memories from our Christmas in Berlin were the little cafes dotting the neighborhoods, the kabob shops for a cheap and filling meal, The Bird burger restaurant, Hafbrauhaus, and a super strange trance club called Tresor.

 Stock Up For A Cozy Christmas

 We hit up the Markthalle Nuen in Kruezberg and bought some meats, cheeses, breads, pesto, fruit, pretzels, and beer for a delicious Christmas Eve dinner in our Airbnb.
 We also bought some amaaaazing little breakfast pies to warm up on Christmas day.
 It was cold and cozy and just perfect 🙂

 Take in the View

-When I visit a new city, one of my priorities is getting an awesome view.
-In Europe especially there are plenty of high points to soak in the cities and Berlin is no different.
-During your Christmas in Berlin, check out the view of this strange, sprawling city from these two places!
+In Berlin there are plenty of high points to soak in the city from above.
+During your Christmas in Berlin, check out the view of this beautiful, sprawling city from these two places!

-The weird TV Tower in Berlin dominates the landscape.
-The circular top holds a restaurant and bar.
-We thought about visiting multiple times, but when we finally decided to there was a long line and the price was kind of high for us.
+The TV Tower in Berlin dominates the landscape wherever you are in the city.
+The top has a restaurant and a bar which we thought about visiting multiple times, but when we finally decided to go there was a long line and the price was to high for us.

 Christmas in Berlin…

-Take in these sites, check out my list of recommendations, explore the day trips, and eat, drink, and be merry for the holiday season!
+Take in these sites, check out recommendations, explore the day trips, and eat, drink, and be merry for the holiday season!